hoytpr/Lacto_genome/plasmid1ab.md

 NOTE: In all the images below read depth is ***relative*** and colored with "red" for higher read depth, and a darker color indicating lower read depths.

 When viewed in Bandage, the original presumptive Plasmid-1ab nodes appear complex.
+Much of this is due to small and low-copy-number nodes.
 In the following image the original node edges have been stretched apart so that the nodes and edges are all visible.

 ![complex](/fig/Plasmid1ab-exploded-before-trimming-selected.png)